MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 * Copy/paste the *Microsoft Account application id* that is displayed under **[My Applications - Converged applications](https://apps.dev.microsoft.com/)**.
 * Click **Add** to save the configuration.

+## Okta

+Refer the [Okta integration guidelines](/docs/reference/okta-integration) to integrate the Okta identity solution with MyGet.

 ## StackExchange

 To allow users to sign in to MyGet using their StackExchange account, enable the StackExchange authentication module.